 The route avoids using the main trunk roads and busy roads as much as possible and goes along rural roads through Lunas and Kubang Semang.
 It approached Butterworth via Permatang Pauh for a short stint along the Butterworth Outer Ring Road (where there are wide emergency lanes to cycle on).

-Taking the Penang Ferry to Penang Island, we continued with a short exploration of the
+Taking the Penang Ferry to Penang Island, we continued with a short exploration of the Unesco Heritage inner core of George Town.

 Even at the secondary roads, traffic was moderately heavy; and the route was only fairly shaded, so do cover up or apply sun block.